baozerrrr/pupster/README.md

 Connect with all your matches by sending messages.

-Filter users in your feed by customizing your settings.
+Filter users in feed by customizing your settings, including the ability to set an age range and gender preference for other users.